ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 ## Demo

 Use the bookmark toolbar button {@icon @ckeditor/ckeditor5-bookmark/theme/icons/bookmark.svg Add bookmark} in the editor below to see the feature in action.
+Or use the "Insert" command from the menu bar to add a bookmark.

 {@snippet features/bookmark}